bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The AS MUST validate the proof and assure that it is associated with either the token itself or the RC the token was issued to, as appropriate for the token's presentation type.

+[[ Editor's note: Should we allow for "update" to an access token by the client posting new information from a "request"?
+It seems this might make things weird since an access token is generally considered an unchanging thing, and the client could always request a new access token if they're allowed to continue the grant request post-issuance as in {{continue-after-tokens}}.
+There's also a possibility of being able to "read" a token's state, much like token introspection but using the token's/client's key instead of the RS key.
+But would a client need to "read" a token state after issuance?
+Is there a security risk to offering that functionality?
+Introspection is nearly always relegated to RS calls. ]]

 ## Rotating the Access Token {#rotate-access-token}